yuanb01/goals/README.md

 2. gym

 $ goals do gym
-You have completed the "gym" goal!
+Yay!
+You have completed your "gym" goal! 🎉

 $ goals list
 You have the following goals: